You have /5 articles left.

 Goldschmidt explained that the parties will attempt to resolve their differences through an “alternative dispute resolution” outside the court, and, if they cannot, the bankruptcy court will decide whether 2U materially breached its contract, which would allow Fordham to end its partnership.

 A Fordham official said that due to the university’s contractual obligation to 2U, it could not comment.
-But 2U contested Fordham’s filing, saying it secured on-time placements for more than 95 percent of students across their online social work programs.
+But 2U contested Fordham’s filing, saying it secured on-time placements for more than 95 percent of students across more than 25 degree programs in healthcare and education degree disciplines in 2023.
+(Note: This paragraph has been corrected to reflect that 2U said it secured placements for more than 25 programs.)

 “Our priority is always to serve our partners and learners at the highest level,” 2U said in a statement to Inside Higher Ed.
 “While we disagree with Fordham’s claims, they are a valued partner, and we are committed to continuing to work constructively with them to ensure a successful partnership.”